Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: finding people who can receive documents for signature or acknowledgment, and specifies search by name or email.
-This is distinct from sibling tools like list-groups-tool.
+The description explicitly states the tool's purpose: 'Find people in the organization who can be sent documents for signature or acknowledgment.'
+It specifies the search capabilities (by name or email) and distinguishes it from sibling tools like list-groups or list-documents, which serve different entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.